vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 PGP is an encryption program that provides cryptographic privacy and authentication.
 Originally created by Phil Zimmermann in 1991, PGP is now widely supported and standardized through OpenPGP.

+PGP uses a combination of symmetric encryption (a single key for encrypting and decrypting message content) and asymmetric encryption (public/private key pairs).
+The message is encrypted using symmetric encryption for efficiency, while asymmetric encryption is used to securely exchange the symmetric key, decrypt it on the recipient’s side, and verify digital signatures.

-PGP uses a combination of symmetric-key encryption and public-key cryptography.
-Each user has a pair of keys:
+Each user has a key pair:
 - A **public key**, which is shared with others and used to encrypt messages to you.
 - A **private key**, which is kept secret and used to decrypt messages you receive and to sign messages you send.